 Jump to a section of this article

 For many Croatians, kremšnita, custard cream cake, is the “queen” of cakes.
-The name comes from the German word cremeschnitte and you can find this delicacy in many central European countries.
+The name comes from the German word cremeschnitte and you can find this delicacy in many central European countries, most famously at Lake Bled in Slovenia.
 The exact origin is unknown, but all of these countries were once a part of the Austro-Hungarian Empire.
 Hence, the cake is available throughout the region, with some variations.
 The taste of kremšnita takes me back to my childhood when every birthday, anniversary, or holiday was marked by everyone’s favorite dessert.

 The classic Croatian kremšnita is a cake made of fine yellow egg custard and sometimes a bit of whipped cream, in between layers of golden flaky pastry crust.
 The cake is one of the symbols of Samobor, a small town some eighteen miles from the capital.
 The citizens of this picturesque town take great pride in their version of the cake, samoborska kremšnita.
 A pastry chef, Đuro Lukačić, created the recipe in the 1920s after he had returned to his hometown to work in his brother’s pastry shop.
 He had spent many years working in prestigious pastry shops in Vienna, Budapest, and Zagreb, and he combined several recipes he liked to create his famous version.
 Samoborska kremšnita is simple: two layers of puff pastry, the top sprinkled with icing sugar, with mainly egg custard filling and a thin layer of whipped cream.
 A thing that is unique to Samobor is the fact that they serve the cake warm!
 Back in the day, the cake was so popular that people waited in line to buy a piece.
 Since the demand was so high, there was no time for the cake to cool!
 You can enjoy the original cake in U Prolazu pastry shop in the center of Samobor.